How do You Live Like A Lorax?

 4. Prevent additional air pollution by finding alternatives to burning your waste.

 1. Use pesticides safely!
 Reduce or eliminate where possible.
+Consider hiring a specialist at pest control Hobart as they only use organic pest treatment.

 2. Learn about composting, try it out!